+Peanuts aren't actually a true nut; they're a legume (in the same family as peas and lentils).
 Peanuts are among the most common allergy-causing foods, and they often find their way into things you wouldn't expect.
 Take chili, for example: It may be thickened with ground peanuts.

 How Is an Allergic Reaction Treated?

 If your child has a peanut allergy (or any kind of serious food allergy), always keep two epinephrine auto-injectors available in case of a severe reaction.